MostAwesomeDude/divmod-docs/products/nevow/unit-testing.rst

 ============

-**Note: Much of this page documents the current development version of Nevow's testing features, not the current release version.
-Make sure you are using the right version of the code if you attempt to make use of this documentation.**
+.. note:: Much of this page documents the current development version of Nevow's
+    testing features, not the current release version.
+Make sure you are using the right version of the code if you attempt to make use of this documentation.

 Divmod uses the stand-alone JavaScript interpreter `SpiderMonkey
 <http://www.mozilla.org/js/spidermonkey/>`_ to run unit tests on some portions
-of our !JavaScript sources.
-You can find `several
+of our JavaScript sources.
+You can find `several`__ `examples`__ in the Divmod repository.

-<browser:trunk/Nevow/nevow/test/test_object.js>`_ `examples
-<browser:trunk/Nevow/nevow/test/test_deferred.js>`_ in the Divmod repository.
+__ browser:trunk/Nevow/nevow/test/test_object.js
+__ browser:trunk/Nevow/nevow/test/test_deferred.js

 These unit tests are valuable: they reveal simple errors, provide a kind of documentation as to the purpose of various functions, and ensure that the code